Thelymitra villosa: Taxonomy

 Thelymitra villosa was first formally described in 1840 by John Lindley and the description was published in his book A Sketch of the Vegetation of the Swan River Colony.
 He also informally described it as "A very fine species with large, stellate, yellow flowers."
 The specific epithet (villosa) is a Latin word meaning "hairy".

 Distribution and habitat

-The custard orchid is endemic to the south western corner of Western Australia, occurring in the Avon Wheatbelt, Esperance, Geraldton Sandplains, Jarrah Forest and Swan Coastal Plain biogeographic regions.
+Custard orchid is endemic to the south western corner of Western Australia, occurring in the Avon Wheatbelt, Esperance, Geraldton Sandplains, Jarrah Forest and Swan Coastal Plain biogeographic regions.
 It grows in sandy clay, grey, white or yellow sand which is wet in winter.

 Conservation

 Thelymitra villosa is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.